-Court of Turkmenistan of violating Articles 14-101, part 2, paragraph "a", "b", "f", "g", "h", "i", "l", 129 h .3, 169 part 1, 2, 174, part 2, 176 part 1, part 2, 214, 218 Part 1, 2.3, 231 Part 4, paragraph "a", "b", 235 h .2 paragraph "a", "b", 254 part 4, paragraph "a", "b", 271 Part 3, Part 1 273 275 Part 1 and Part 3 287 of the Criminal Code of Turkmenistan.57
+never returned.74 The video of Guvanch's "confession" was shown on TV on December 29, 2002.75 Charges: Participation in the alleged assassination attempt on President Niyazov.
+He was convicted January 15, 2003 by the Supreme Court of Turkmenistan of violating Articles 14-101, part 2, paragraph "a", "b", "f", "g", "h", "i", "I", 129 h .3, 169 part 1, 2, 174, part 2, 176 part 1, part 2, 214, 218 Part 1, 2.3, 231 Part 4, paragraph "a", "b", 235 h .2 paragraph "a", "b", 254 part 4, paragraph "a", "b", 271 Part 3, Part 1 273 275 Part 1 and Part 3 287 of the Criminal Code of Turkmenistan.76

-Sentence: He was sentenced to life imprisonment with confiscation of property.58 Biography: Djumaev was born in Beshir village of Hodjambaz district in Lebap Province.
+Sentence: He was sentenced to life imprisonment with confiscation of property.77

+Biography: Djumaev was born in Beshir village of Hodjambaz district in Lebap Province.
 Guvanch Djumaev holds two degrees in agriculture and economics.
 In 1988, he led the horse run from Ashgabat to Moscow.
 In the last years of the Soviet Union, he engaged in business, and in the 1990s founded the corporation Gayrat, which employed over 1000 people and specialized in food production, the sales of pharmaceuticals, small trade, and the restaurant business.
 At one point, he was fined more than 500 million manat (\$17.5 million) for the illegal production of pharmaceuticals.
 According to Komarovsky, in 1999 he was sentenced to two years' imprisonment on charges of tax evasion, but was pardoned by a Presidential decree in the courtroom.
-From the end of 1999 or beginning of 2000, he lived in Moscow until In June 2, 2001, when he was arrested in Moscow at the request of the Turkmen authorities as a defendant in a case of economic crimes, having allegedly stolen \$1.3 million in public funds.59 In June 2001, he was extradited to Turkmenistan, but was almost immediately released at the request of the Ministry of National Security to transfer a part of his business.
-There was an international campaign requesting his release, including appeals by Ludmilla Alexeeva of the Moscow Helsinki Group and Valentin Gefter of the Institute of Human Rights.^{60,61}
+From the end of 1999 or beginning of 2000, he lived in Moscow until In June 2, 2001, when he was arrested in Moscow at the request of the Turkmen authorities as a defendant in a case of economic crimes, having allegedly stolen \$1.3 million in public funds.78 In June 2001, he was extradited to Turkmenistan, but was almost immediately released at the request of the Ministry of National Security to transfer a part of his business.
+There was an international campaign requesting his release, including appeals by Ludmilla Alexeeva of the Moscow Helsinki Group and Valentin Gefter of the Institute of Human Rights.^{79,80}

 Guvanch Djumaev was an active supporter of democratic reforms in Turkmenistan.
 In the early 1990s he published the independent newspaper Contact, which at the end of 1993, the authorities closed due to "excessive" freethinking.
-In 1994 Djumaev gave an interview to a correspondent of the paper Izvestia, Vladimir Kuleshov, in which he spoke frankly about the causes of the deterioration of living conditions in the country, and accused the government of carrying out the wrong socio-economic policies.
-Over the years, he was said to be in communication with the opposition living abroad.
-Information on treatment during imprisonment: Djumaev was reportedly tortured, with significant damage to his kidneys.
-He suffered internal bleeding.
-The authorities wanted to throw him from the third floor window.
+In 1994 Djumaev gave an interview to a correspondent of the paper Izvestia, Vladimir Kuleshov, in which he spoke frankly about the causes of the deterioration of